 Kilgore Service presented a few cost-effective options; the customer opted to upgrade to new cooling towers and replace the existing components.
 Upgrading an HVAC system with modern components may result in several advantages: improve efficiency, minimize waste footprint, improve controllability, reduce maintenance expense, and brings the system up to date with the latest codes.

 Due to the catastrophic event, the demand for new cooling towers grew exponentially.
 It was reported that 220+ cooling towers experienced failure in the Houston area.
 The Kilgore service division rapidly secured two new cooling towers within days.
 Meanwhile, the demolition phase began by removing the aging water and electrical lines, including electrical and automation control panels.
 The two damaged cooling towers were decommissioned and removed via a crane.

 Once the new cooling towers were delivered to the project site, the crew began re-piping 2-to-8-inch waterlines, connected the electrical lines, and installed the new control panels.
 A building automation system (BAS) was wired, connected, and programmed.
 The Kilgore crew began conducting testing to identify any potential leaks.
 Once cleared, the crew started reinsulating the pipes.
 A startup on the system was performed, followed by a few calibration commands that allowed the system to function as intended.

-In addition to restoring the entire HVAC system, Kilgore Industries worked hand-in-hand with the customer to ensure all the necessary documents and reports were properly filed to the insurance company.
+In addition to restoring the entire HVAC system, Kilgore Service worked hand-in-hand with the customer to ensure all the necessary documents and reports were properly filed to the insurance company.
 Settling claims after a natural disaster can be a daunting task.
 Having a company that understands the legalities and requirements of insurance companies while having an experienced service crew managing the project can save you time and money.